-In fact, the Mann model additionally contains the spatial coherence of v at different locations, the spatial coherence of w components at different locations, and the coherence between the u and w components at the same position, which theoretically should also be considered in the 4D wind field simulation.
-De Maré and Mann (2016) and Bos (2017) have proposed methods to extend the Mann model to spatial-temporal tensor, from which the longitudinal coherence of all velocity components can be derived.
+In fact, the Mann model additionally contains the spatial coherence of v at different locations, the spatial coherence of w components at different locations, and the coherence between the u and w components at the same position, which theoretically should also be considered in the 4D wind field simulation. de Maré and Mann (2016) and Bos (2017) have proposed methods to extend the Mann model to the spatialtemporal tensor, from which the longitudinal coherence of all velocity components can be derived.
 However, the model proposed by de Maré and Mann (2016) has not yet been validated with measurements.
-And Bos's (2017) approach requires a formula of the wavenumber-dependent eddy lifetimes, which still need to be investigated with experiments or high-fidelity CFD simulations.
-Because the longitudinal coherence of the v and v component is less important for LAC compared to that of the v component (Schlipf et al., 2013; Held and Mann, 2019), we put our emphasis only on the v component in this study.
-The effects of neglecting the longitudinal coherence of the v component and the rationality of assuming the identical longitudinal coherence for the v and v components remain to be investigated.
+And Bos's approach (Bos, 2017) requires a formula of the wavenumber-dependent eddy lifetimes, which still need to be investigated with experiments or high-fidelity CFD simulations.
+Because the longitudinal coherence of the v and w component is less important for LAC compared to that of the u component (Schlipf et al., 2013; Held and Mann, 2019), we put our emphasis only on the ucomponent in this study.
+The effects of neglecting the longitudinal coherence of the v component and the rationality of assuming the identical longitudinal coherence for the u and w components remain to be investigated.